This post may contain affiliate links.

 Instructions

-Beat eggs together in a large shallow dish or pie plate.
-Add coconut milk, sugar, cinnamon, vanilla, nutmeg, cardamom (if using) and salt.
+• Beat eggs together in a large shallow dish or pie plate.
+Add coconut milk, sugar, cinnamon, vanilla, nutmeg, cardamom and salt.

-Preheat a large (10 or 12-inch) nonstick skillet over medium for 3 minutes.
+• Preheat a 10 or 12-inch nonstick skillet over medium for 3 minutes.
 Meanwhile, dip two slices of bread in custard mixture until soaked, about 15 seconds per side.

 Additional topping ideas include: bananas, nut butter, yogurt, cinnamon-sugar, whipped cream.